gumityolcu/scikit-learn-dual/doc/whats_new/older_versions.rst

 - Parallel implementation of forests of randomized trees by `Gilles Louppe`_.

-- `sklearn.cross_validation.ShuffleSplit` can subsample the train
+- `sklearn_dual.cross_validation.ShuffleSplit` can subsample the train
   sets as well as the test sets by `Olivier Grisel`_.

 - Errors in the build of the documentation fixed by `Andreas Müller`_.